Parsley Chicken quickly became a favorite at our house – the flavor is amazing!

 We eat a lot of chicken at our house so I am always on the look out for new chicken recipes.
 The recipe for Parsley Chicken has been in my “To Try” folder for a while now.
-I originally found the recipe over at Good Things Catered.

 The recipe calls for something called “za’atar”.
 I had no idea what it was, so when in doubt – Google!

 Good old Wikipedia came to my rescue and explained that za’atar is a mixture of herbs used as a condiment with Middle Eastern origins.
 I stopped at two local grocery stores to try and find some but with no luck.
 Does anyone know where to buy za’atar??
 You can get it online through Amazon or at Penzey Spices or you can make your own!

 So back to Google where I found a recipe to make your own za’atar.
 The first ingredient it called for was sumac – I had no clue what sumac was – isn’t that a tree?
 It also called for thyme, oregano, marjoram and toasted sesame seeds.
 I had all those ingredients on hand so I mixed up a teaspoon of thyme, oregano, marjoram and a tablespoon of toasted sesame seeds and had my own version of za’atar.
+It has amazing flavor.

 This seasoning combination along with the garlic and parsley was wonderful.
 The chicken had tons of great flavor and was a big hit.
 My husband is almost always complimentary about what I make for dinner but when he mentioned 2 or 3 times how much he enjoyed dinner I KNEW it was a keeper.
 Parsley Chicken is a new family favorite!